How to play with your cat: games and toys for indoor cats

 Interactive play can both strengthen your bond and allow your cat to be, well, a cat.

 Anyone can throw a toy mouse across the room.
 But providing effective, engaging, sustainable play requires a bit of know-how.
-Karen Reese, the behavior manager at Operation Kindness animal shelter in Texas, offers the following tips:
+Karen Reese, the behaviour manager at Operation Kindness animal shelter in Texas, offers the following tips:

-Cats are natural (and relentless) predators, so assume that your cat wants to catch and kill whatever toy you're playing with.
-With that in mind, make the toy move like prey.
 "If you are using a toy with a string, make it move like a snake slithering across the open floor," says Reese.
 "Mice move fast, from one hiding place to the other.
 Birds fly from one surface to the other and then land for a bit."

-Tease the Toy
+Tease the toy

-Your cat may appear disinterested at first, which is normal hunting behavior – he doesn't want to tip off his lunch.
+Your cat may appear disinterested at first, which is normal hunting behaviour – he doesn't want to tip off his lunch.
 "Keep moving your toy like a prey animal as your kitty begins to warm up," says Reese.
 Once you detect a butt wiggle, prepare for the pounce.

 Chasing is fun – but eventually, you should allow your cat to go in for the kill.
 "After your cat has put up a good chase, give him the opportunity to catch the toy," says Reese.
 "Let him chew on it or kick at it with his feet and really dig in."

-End with a Snack
+End with a snack

 Every good hunt results in a feast.
 Ending play sessions with food mimics the natural hunting sequence.
 "If it's not a mealtime, you can finish off with a small treat or a spoonful of wet food," says Reese.